jitsi/jitsi-meet/android/README.md

 #### onLoadConfigError

-Called when loading the main configuration fails.
+Called when loading the main configuration file from the Jitsi Meet deployment fails.

-The `data` `Map` contains an "error" key with the error.
+The `data` `Map` contains an "error" key with the error and a "url" key with the conference URL which necessitated the loading of the configuration file.